Jeffro80/Student_Database_Preparer/README.md

 Course Attendance tab of the Enrolments Google sheet.

-## Course Tutors Data File
+## Course Codes File

 ### File Name

-ct.csv
+Course_codes.txt

 ### Contents

-Course tutor details for course tutors to be added to the Student Database.
+Base course codes for each course in the Student Database, e.g. ADV.

 ### Structure

-CSV file with Course Tutors data.
-Columns are the same as the Course Tutors table in the Student Database.
+TXT file with base code for each course on one line, separated by commas.

 ### Source

-Course Tutors tab of the Enrolments Google sheet.
+Courses table of the Student Database.

 ## Course IDs File